Skip to contents

 Microsoft Excel files

-You can define a grid file using Microsoft Excel.
+You can define a grid file using Excel.
 The .xlsx file has to be in a fixed format.
 See an example of a correct file below.
 The first row contains the minimum of the rating scale (red), the names of the elements (green) and the maximum of the rating scale (red).
 Below, every row contains the left construct pole (blue), the ratings (black) and the right construct pole (blue).
+The rightmost columns (purple) is optional and contains the preferred pole.
+Allowed values are left, right, none or an empty cell.

-The OpenRepGrid package comes with an example Excel file.
-If you have Excel installed, you should be able to open it by typing
+The OpenRepGrid package comes with several sample Excel files.
+If you have Excel installed, you can try opening the sample file grid_01.xlsx as follows.

 .txt files